 Bushveld has stated in section 6.2.2 of the Bidder's Statement that if the conditions for compulsory acquisition are satisfied, Bushveld intends to proceed with compulsory acquisition.
 If at the end of the Offer Period Bushveld becomes entitled to, and does, compulsorily acquire all outstanding Lemur Shares, Lemur Shares will become 100% owned by Bushveld (assuming the Lemur Options are not exercised).
-Lemur shareholders should be aware that, if they do not accept the Offer and their Lemur Shares are compulsorily acquired, they will face a delay in receiving the consideration for their Lemur Shares, compared with Lemur shareholders who have accepted the Offer.
+Lemur Shareholders should be aware that, if they do not accept the Bushveld Offer and their Lemur Shares are compulsorily acquired, they will face a delay in receiving the Offer Consideration for their Lemur Shares, compared to those Lemur Shareholders who accept the Bushveld Offer.

-The Independent Directors acknowledge that there are also reasons why a Lemur shareholder might chose to reject the Offer, which will be set out in the Target Statement and include:
+The Independent Directors acknowledge that there are also reasons why a Lemur Shareholder might choose to reject the Bushveld Offer, which include: